-It is recommended that you migrate mailboxes for two or three users as a test before migrating all of your users to make sure everything works as expected.
+It's recommended that you migrate mailboxes for two or three users as a test before migrating all of your users to make sure everything works as expected.

 Step 6: Update DNS records

 Email systems use a DNS record called an MX record to figure out where to deliver emails.
 During the email migration process, your MX record was pointing to your on-premises Exchange email system.
 Now that the email migration to Microsoft 365 or Office 365 is complete, it's time to point your MX record at Microsoft 365 or Office 365.
-You will also need to finish setting up your DNS records.
+You'll also need to finish setting up your DNS records.
 In the Microsoft 365 admin center, go to Settings > Domains and then choose the domain name you want to update, for example contoso.com.
-The domains wizard will guide you through the update steps.
+The domains wizard guides you through the update steps.
 See this article for instructions specific to your registrar or host: Add DNS records to connect your domain.